raulrene/twitter-contest-js-bot/README.md

 # Twitter-ContestJS-bot

-A Javascript bot that searches recent tweets about contests (based on retweeting) and retweets them.
-If necessary, it also favorites the tweet.
+A Javascript bot that searches recent tweets about contests (based on retweeting) and Retweets them.
+If necessary, it also Favorites the tweet or Follows the user.

 Inspired by http://www.hscott.net/twitter-contest-winning-as-a-service/

 ##To Dos
- * Follow users that require following for entering the contest
+ * Only retweet original tweets - avoid retweeting retweets of contests

 ##Disclaimer